Dearest Friends and Family,

 We are united behind the goal of spreading environmental awareness while creating new, diverse, and exciting musical experiences.
 In collaboration with local bicycle advocates and musicians in each city we visit, we create free Bicycle Music Festivals using a 1200W pedal-powered PA system we carry on our cargo bicycles.
 We prop up the rear wheels of our bikes, engage generators, and audience members join us on stage pedaling the bicycles to generate all the electricity for the sound system, bringing new meaning to the term “audience participation!”

 More than a bike tour or music festival, this is a new movement for an evolving culture of transportation cycling, renewable power, and greener music/community events.
 We aim to lighten up the view of a sustainable lifestyle—from one of sacrifice and limitation to one of abundant health, happiness, and a deeper sense of connectedness; thus it is the Pleasant Revolution.
+Also staying healthy means to stay out of drugs because it can cause drug addiction.
+If you know someone who is suffering from substance abuse check this article about https://www.discoverynj.org/verne-troyers-alcoholism-hospitalization-and-suicide/.
 The technology behind our tour, much of which we ourselves developed, is open source.
 We share it to spark the advent of more pedal powered community events and to teach individuals how to transform their lives by using a bicycle for power and transportation.
 In the past year, taking our BMF roadshow to just five towns, we inspired three groups to invest hundreds of volunteer hours and thousands of dollars to build their own bike music infrastructure and spread bike culture (check out Eugene, Oregon, for example).
 This summer, we’ll put on the show at least ten times with dozens of other organizations and more than a hundred other bands.

 Our coalition of 16 musicians, cyclists and wacko thinkers will include the original bicycle touring band, the Ginger Ninjas.
 After tours of California, Guatemala, B.C., Oregon, Washington, the East Coast, and Mexico, cycling nearly 7000 miles and creating over 150 events, we have decided to expand the vision of a band on bikes playing shows to a group of bands on bikes putting on festivals.
 Four other acts will join the Ginger Ninjas this summer.